PersonofNote/aminorstudio-gatsby/src/pages/projects/project-iphone.md

     - { icon: wordpress, link: "https://www.google.com", tooltip: "Powered by Wordpress" }
 visible: True
 date: 2019-08-10
-tags: [css, html, wordpress, 'on-github']
+tags: [css, html, wordpress, on-github]
 ---

 From August 8-September 10, 2019, I worked onsite in Cupertino in preparation for the Iphone-11 launch.
 I worked on a team of developers, designers, and QA testers to contribute to Apple's website for the launch.